 Objects behave differently according to how they are organized.
-Hydrogen and oxygen are two separate gases, but when organized into molecules of H2O they become water.
-The rules describing the behavior of gases no longer apply, and the rules describing the behavior of fluids must be used.
+Hydrogen and oxygen are two separate gases, but when organized into molecules of H2O they become water, a liquid at room temperature.

 There are three levels of organization by which new causal mechanisms with new rules have emerged.